 Baldwin de Redvers, the 1st Earl of Devon (died 1155), was a feudal Baron of Plympton in Devon.
 His father was Richard de Redvers (or Reviers, Rivers, or Latinised to de Ripariis) (fl. c.
 1066 - 1107) was a Norman from Reviers in Normandy.
 He rose to become the 1st feudal baron of Plympton.
 He may have been one of the companions of William the Conqueror during the Norman Conquest but he does appear on the Role of Battle Abbey.
 Guillaume held a barony in Dorset and he more properly sired the Redvers.

 Descending from this great Norman family name were the Redvers, the Reivers, the Courtnays, the Prouz, the Chudleighs, the Fortibus, and the Vernons.

 Early History of the Revier family

-Another 129 words (9 lines of text) covering the years 125 and 1255 are included under the topic Early Revier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Revier research.
+Another 65 words (5 lines of text) covering the years 125 and 1255 are included under the topic Early Revier History in all our PDF Extended History products and printed products wherever possible.